Holiday Gift Market 2014

 Hand-Dipped Beeswax Taper Candles

-For decades, our friend Tom Theobold of Niwot Honey Farm has been nurturing bees,harvesting honey, and crafting the finest, most elegant, romantic, hand-dipped taper candles you’ll find anywhere.
+For decades, our friend Tom Theobald of Niwot Honey Farm has been nurturing bees,harvesting honey, and crafting the finest, most elegant, romantic, hand-dipped taper candles you’ll find anywhere.
 They are naturally dripless and smokeless, and infuse the room with the gentle, warm fragrance of honey.
 They are a perfect fit in any décor, from Zen to Rococco.
 Available in pairs, either clear-wrapped or gift boxed.

 Majolica Bee Candle-holders – Exclusive!